Medicinal Garden

 Target system: Urinary System, Immune System

-Use: Wounds and urinary pain ranging from difficulty urinating to bladder and kidney stones.
-Treats cholera infantum.
-An infusion of the bark aids with 'milky' urine.
-Chewing leaves helps with dysentery.
+Use: River Birch can be used to treat wounds and cholera infantum.
+It also aids in urinary pain ranging from difficulty urinating to bladder and kidney stones.
+An infusion of the bark can be used to help with 'milky' urine.
+Chewing its leaves helps with dysentery.
 A salve made from boiling the buds and adding sulphur can be put on wounds.
-Drinking a leaf tea can help treat intestinal worms.
-Used as a mouthwash for sores.
-Helps with inflammation due to arthritis.
+Drinking a leaf tea can help treat intestinal worms or can be used as a mouthwash for sores.
+It also helps with inflammation due to arthritis.

 Preparation: Medicinal Partsbark/buds/leaves.
 Made into ointments, salves, and infusions.